The Veralon Leadership Team

 Stu came to Veralon after several years with two national healthcare consulting firms.
 Previously, he led implementation of financial planning and budgeting software for hospitals and health systems.

-He frequently presents and publishes on healthcare finance and physician alignment topics.
-Stu received a BS in Finance from the College of Business at the University of Illinois at Urbana-Champaign.
+Stu frequently presents and publishes on healthcare finance and physician alignment topics.
+He received a B.S. in Finance from the College of Business at the University of Illinois at Urbana-Champaign.
+He holds the certified valuation analyst (CVA) designation from the National Association of Certified Valuators and Analysts and is a Fellow of the Healthcare Financial Management Association (FHFMA).

 ManagerDanielle Bangs, MHA, CVAManager